-Another interrupt is triggered by IMU indicating the readiness of a new inertial data sample.
-At this instance of time, MCU saves the current timestamp and sets up the IMU\_DAT\_RDY flag.
-After gathering the data sample in main loop, the timestamp along with the data sample is sent to a laptop.
-Interrupts play an important role in precision of LiDAR-IMU time sync.
-Possible MCU operational delays are minimized due to utilization of minimum CPU time of MCU and mainly using peripheral.
-Two types of interrupts do not interfere due to the higher priority of IMU interrupt.
+Another interrupt is triggered by the IMU indicating the readiness of a new inertial data sample.
+At this instant of time, the MCU saves the current timestamp and sets up the IMU\_DAT\_RDY flag.
+After gathering the data sample in the main loop, the timestamp along with the data sample is sent to a laptop.
+Interrupts functionality is crucial for providing high accuracy and precision of LiDAR-IMU time sync.
+They minimize possible MCU operational delays thanks to utilization of minimum CPU time of the MCU and mainly using the peripheral.
+Two types of interrupts, described below, do not interfere due to the higher priority of the IMU interrupt.

-Main loop stage is sequentially checking two conditions: if a new IMU sample is ready (IMU\_DAT\_RDY flag is set) and if a new NGM needs to be generated and sent to LiDAR (NMEA\_MES\_GEN flag is set).
+The main loop stage is sequentially checking two conditions: if a new IMU sample is ready (IMU\_DAT\_RDY flag is set) and if a new NG message needs to be generated and sent to LiDAR (NMEA\_MES\_GEN flag is set).
 If the first condition is fulfilled, then IMU data are read and sent to the laptop.
-NGM containing the current timestamp is generated and sent to LiDAR if the second condition is met.
-The flags are set at the according interrupt handles (see the figure) and reset in main loop.
-MCU firmware is developed by STM32CubeMX IDE.
-ROS driver for reading data is also developed and publicly available on the project page.
+The NG message containing the current timestamp is generated and sent to LiDAR if the second condition is met.
+The flags are set at the according interrupt handles (see Fig.~\ref{fig_algo}) and reset in main loop.
+The MCU firmware is developed by STM32CubeMX IDE.
+The ROS driver for reading data is also developed and publicly available on the project page.